History maker: Molly-Mae Sharpe reacts as she reaches 100 Palace appearances - News - Crystal Palace F.C.

-Her landmark appearance came in a 1-1 draw against the club she was signed from: Durham Women.
+Her 100th appearance came in a 1-1 draw against the club she was signed from: Durham Women.

+Following this landmark achievement, the midfielder shared her emotions after the game, memories from her debut, and picked out some of her favourite moments in red and blue.

-Speaking to Palace TV after the game, Sharpe reflected on her achievement: "I'm just really proud.
+Speaking to Palace TV at full-time, Sharpe reflected on her achievement: "I'm just really proud.
 To play for this club is an honour every single time, but to be the first player to make 100, it means a lot to me and my family.

 "All I really want to do is make them proud, and the coaches and my teammates proud."